 Step 1: Acquire 25,000 Transferrable Points (per person)

 There are five very efficient options to grab these miles.
 Since credit card links and offers change regularly, I have trouble keeping these links updated.
-You can apply for the most current offer for any of these cards through CreditCards.com using the banner link at the very top of the website.
+If a link is missing or does not work, you can apply for the most current offer for any of these cards through CreditCards.com using the banner link at the very top of the website.